marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_ii.md

 Perfect!
 With passing tests I feel much more confident to make changes.
 And I want to.
 This code makes my eyes bleed.

-First; it is unlinted with my favorite linter [standard](https://standardjs.com/).
+First; it is un-linted with my favorite linter [standard](https://standardjs.com/).
 Since I also have the [plug-in installed](https://marketplace.visualstudio.com/items?itemName=chenxsan.vscode-standardjs) it makes my editor scream angry squigglies at me.
 Let's fix that.

 First, let's install standard (`npm I standard -D` to save it as a development dependency) and then add two new scripts to the `package.json`: